Preparing the FortiGates before setting up a FGCP cluster

 Before creating an FGCP cluster you should complete the following setup on each FortiGate.

 Make sure your FortiGate interfaces are configured with static IP addresses.
 If any interface gets its address using DHCP or PPPoE you should temporarily switch it to a static address and enable DHCP or PPPoE after the cluster has been established.

 Make sure the FortiGates are running the same FortiOS firmware version.

 FortiOS Carrier license

-Register and apply these licenses to each FortiGate.
+Register and apply licenses to each FortiGate.
 This includes FortiCloud activation and FortiClient licensing, and entering a license key if you purchased more than 10 Virtual Domains (VDOMS).
-All FortiGates in the cluster must have the same level of licensing for FortiGuard, FortiCloud, FortiClient and VDOMs.
+FortiToken licenses can be added at any time because they are synchronized to all cluster members.

 You can also install any third-party certificates on the primary FortiGate before forming the cluster.
 Once the cluster is formed third-party certificates are synchronized to the backup FortiGate.